pa-yu/beat-beat-revolution/README.md

 ### 3. (Optional) Add Your Own Songs

 Upload any `.mp3` file of your choice.
-The file **must be in the same directory** as the `finalVersion.py` file to be recognized during song import.
+The file **must be in the song directory** to be recognized during song import.